jremington/AltIMU-AHRS/README.md

 The magneto program was modified to add measurement rejection criteria and to publish data initialization statements that can be incorporated directly into the AHRS code.

 See the folder calibration_examples for various intermediate files and screenshots of program output (.png image files).

-3D plot of corrected magnetometer data (mag3_raw.csv from the example), produced by calibrate3.py
+Below, 3D plot of corrected magnetometer data (mag3_raw.csv from the example), produced by calibrate3.py

 ![Capture](https://github.com/user-attachments/assets/85ab9d15-bc12-4485-9b8b-9a939c559421)